SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.3/Web_apps_Feature_Release_10.3.3.md

 <!-- MR 10.4.0 - FR 10.3.3 -->

-The element name of a parameter has been added to the breadcrumbs at the top of the trend card of that parameter.
-Clicking this element name allows you to quickly navigate to the element card.
+As of now, the header of a trend card shows a breadcrumb trail with the element name of a parameter as a clickable item.
+Clicking this element name allows you to quickly navigate back to the element card.

 #### GQI: 'State' column added to 'Get views' data source [ID_35333]